José Antonio Aponte: Background

 Although historians are not certain of his exact birth date, it is estimated that Aponte was born around 1760 in Havana, Cuba.
 There are gaps in knowledge regarding his family and upbringing; the name of his mother is unknown and details about his childhood and adolescence are not recorded in many dominant narratives about him.
 However, Aponte included several family members in his book of drawings, two of the most important being his father and grandfather.

-His grandfather, Joaquín Aponte worked his way up the military hierarchy climbing the ranks of soldier, sublieutenant, second lieutenant, lieutenant, artillery captain, and finally captain of the grenadiers, totaling 43 years of service in the free black militia in Havana.
+His grandfather, Joaquín Aponte worked his way up the military hierarchy eventually becoming captain of the grenadiers and serving for 43 years in the free black militia in Havana.
 Despite Aponte glorifying images of his father, Nicolás Aponte, as a military figure there are no military records corroborating this.
 As a descendant of this legacy, he too joined the free black militia of Havana.
 In the militia, Aponte participated in capturing the Bahamas from the British, and became a first corporal in the Militia Battalion of Mixed Mulattos and Blacks.